wikieswan/jquery-checkbox-casecade/README.md

 use jquery-checkbox-casecade plug-in just code  ```$('#checkboxContent1').casecade();``` .
  ```#checkboxContent1``` is input:checkbox's parent DOM.
 If you code does not has this Dom Structure ,ues ```body```instead .

-To see more ,you can download and see ths demo file.
+To see more ,you can download and see the demo file.